cheginit/camels_netcdf/README.md

 ## Motivation

-The CAMELS datasets are now provided in an ideal format and takes a bit of data processing to convert them to useful and convenient dataframes.
+The CAMELS datasets are not provided in an ideal format and takes a bit of data processing to convert them to useful and convenient dataframes.
 So, I decided to use the beloved `netcdf` and `feather` formats to make the dataset more accessible!